How to Enable Dark Mode on Zoom

 chrome://flags/#enable-force-dark.
 Once you have copied it, hit Enter on your keyboard.

 This will open the page with experimental options for Google Chrome.
-Here you will see that the Force Dark Mode for Web Contents option is highlighted in yellow.
+Here you will see that the Auto Dark Mode for Web Contents option is highlighted in yellow.

 Right next to this option there’s a drop-down menu currently set to Default.
 Click it.